Virtual - FRIDAY, APRIL 20

 - Register for the Virtual Regional Competition by the published deadline.

-- Submit an initial Team Portfolio Report by the deadline (usually in February).
+- Submit an initial Team Portfolio Report prior to competing.
 This document can be updated until June 1, but the initial report needs to be submitted prior to the virtual competition.
+It can be accessed via the Competition Resource Page on our website.

-- Submit the following to Enactus United States by the published deadline:
+- Submit the following to Enactus United States no later than April 6, 2018:

-- One video of the Enactus presentation team giving their 17-minute oral presentation uploaded to a cloud-based storage site and a direct download link emailed to the Enactus staff person indicated on the event webpage.
+- One video of the Enactus presentation team giving their 17-minute oral presentation uploaded to a cloud-based storage site and a direct download link.

 - One timed multimedia presentation (FILE TYPE MUST BE .MP4 FORMAT ONLY).
 This presentation must be timed and correlate with the oral presentation from the team as Enactus United States will not be controlling any slide decks or presentation materials.
-The download link must be mailed to the Enactus staff person indicated on the event webpage.
+Both the presentation team video and multimedia presentation video should be saved to a cloud-based storage site(Google Drive, Dropbox, etc.) and the link must be emailed to: Rebekah Cooper, Director of Programs, Enactus USA - firstname.lastname@example.org.

-- Twenty-five (25) Annual Reports and Team Biographies (biographies optional, see Enactus Team Handbook for guidelines) should be printed by the Enactus team and mailed to Enactus United States Headquarters to be received by the published deadline.
-Please send printed annual reports and optional team biographies to:
+- Twenty-five (25) Annual Reports and Team Biographies (biographies optional, see Enactus Team Handbook for guidelines) should be printed by the Enactus team and mailed to Enactus United States Headquarters.

 Enactus USA Programs